jeff-dillon/bajillion/README.md

 I live in Lousiville.
 I have a sense for how many people are here.
 I've seen a corvette.
 I have a sense for how much they cost.
 This makes it clear to me how absurd this amount of money is for one person.

-What would the equivalant purchse be for the average household in Louisville?
+What would the equivalant purchase be for the average household in Louisville?

 | State | Median Household Income |
 | ----- | ----------------------- |